saurabh-slacklife/job-scheduler/README.md

     1. Based on Action type in Post request
     2. Based upon Strategy, Command and chain of responsibility.
 * **Reliability** :
-    1. Each job is executed and processed in it’s own thread I.e For a single job a new thread is created.
+    1. Each job is executed and processed in its own thread I.e For a single job a new thread is created.
 The thread can either fail or succeed.
     2. If a thread fails, corresponding status and reason is updated in MongoDB
 * **Internal Consistency** :